Minoan Tholos Tomb at Porti

 Excavation and Findings

-The tomb was initially excavated in the early 20th century by Stephanos Xanthoudidis, a pioneering figure in Cretan archaeology.
+The tomb was initially excavated in the early 20th century by Stephanos Xanthoudides, a pioneering figure in Cretan archaeology.
 His investigations unearthed a wealth of artifacts, including pottery, figurines, and other burial offerings, shedding light on the material culture and artistic sensibilities of the Minoans.

 In 2015, a new surface survey was conducted by the Heraklion Ephorate of Prehistoric and Classical Antiquities in collaboration with a Czech archaeological team.
 This survey aimed to reassess the tomb and its surroundings, utilizing modern technologies like digital mapping and orthophotography.
 The results provided a more comprehensive understanding of the tomb’s layout and its relationship to the surrounding Minoan settlement.